The Banking Regulation Review: Germany

 German corporate law allows parent companies to establish the authority to give binding instructions (relating to day-to-day business and business strategy) to the management boards of their subsidiaries by concluding a domination agreement with them.
-In the case of banks, however, this possibility is not unlimited, because domination agreements conflict with the independence of bank managers required by regulatory law.
-Therefore, a domination agreement with a bank must provide that the controlled bank's managers must be independent from instructions to the extent necessary to comply with mandatory regulatory requirements.
+In the case of institutions, however, this possibility is not unlimited, because domination agreements conflict with the independence of managing directors required by regulatory law.
+Therefore, a domination agreement with a licensed institution must provide that the controlled institution's managers must be independent from instructions to the extent necessary to comply with mandatory regulatory requirements.
 Additional regulatory requirements apply to profit and loss transfer agreements with licensed institutions.

 Regulatory duties of management of banks